yakowa/todo-webapp/README.md

 ### Editing an item

-Simply click the text of an item to modify its name!
+Simply click on the text of an item to modify its name!

+### Marking as done

+Simply click tick on the item you want to mark as done!

 ### Removing an item